vrhernandez/salesboard/README.md

 # Progress Tracker
-Progress Tracker is a site that tracks a users progress on the Scrimba front end course.
+Progress Tracker is a site that tracks a user's progress on the Scrimba front end course.
 The project was made by four Scrimba students (listed in contributors).
-The project uses html, css, and js, and utilizes firebase to store a users data.
+The project uses html, css, and js, and utilizes firebase to store a user's data.
 You can view the project at it's netlify site [here](https://progress-board-vicente-sam-fadumo-rae.netlify.app/).

 ---
 ## Use Progress Tracker